Contrasting Lisata Therapeutics (LSTA) & Its Competitors

 Risk & Volatility

-Lisata Therapeutics has a beta of 1.04, meaning that its share price is 4% more volatile than the S&P 500.
-Comparatively, Lisata Therapeutics’ peers have a beta of 4.01, meaning that their average share price is 301% more volatile than the S&P 500.
+Lisata Therapeutics has a beta of 1.04, suggesting that its share price is 4% more volatile than the S&P 500.
+Comparatively, Lisata Therapeutics’ competitors have a beta of 4.01, suggesting that their average share price is 301% more volatile than the S&P 500.

 Summary

-Lisata Therapeutics peers beat Lisata Therapeutics on 8 of the 13 factors compared.
+Lisata Therapeutics competitors beat Lisata Therapeutics on 8 of the 13 factors compared.

 Lisata Therapeutics, Inc., a clinical-stage biopharmaceutical company, focuses on developing and commercializing cellular therapies to reverse disease and/or promote the regeneration of damaged tissue.
 Its product candidates include HONEDRA, a recipient of SAKIGAKE designation that is in Phase II clinical trial for the treatment of critical limb ischemia; XOWNA that is in Phase IIb clinical trial for the treatment of coronary microvascular dysfunction; and CLBS201, a CD34+ cell therapy for the treatment of pre-dialysis patients with chronic kidney disease.
 The company was formerly known as NeoStem, Inc. and changed its name to Caladrius Biosciences, Inc. in June 2015.
 The company was formerly known as Caladrius Biosciences, Inc. and changed its name to Lisata Therapeutics, Inc. on September 15, 2022.
 Lisata Therapeutics, Inc. was incorporated in 1980 and is headquartered in Basking Ridge, New Jersey.